NeoZ666/Draft-Articles/draft6.md

 ## **The Internet as a Decision-Making Engine**

 The internet has already disrupted many outdated institutions—media, finance, even education.
-But it has yet to **truly replace governance**.
+But it has yet to **truly disrupt governance**.
 Cypherpunks see the internet not just as a communication tool, but as an **engine for collective intelligence**, where societies can make **faster, fairer, and more accountable decisions** than any bureaucratic system ever could.

 Some emerging models include: